11 Surprising Facts About Living in Mauritius You Need to Know

 • Local Mauritians Shopping at the Market

-Even though English is widely spoken and serves as the official language of government and business in Mauritius, French and Creole dominate daily life.
+English is widely spoken in Mauritius.
+It serves as the official language of government and business.
+However, a Mauritius fact is that French and Creole dominate daily life.

 While you can get by with English, brushing up on French and Creole has been incredibly helpful in feeling more connected and integrated into the local community.